Green sea turtle: Taxonomy

 The green sea turtle is a member of the tribe Cheloniini.
 A 1993 study clarified the status of genus Chelonia with respect to the other marine turtles.
 The carnivorous Eretmochelys (hawksbill), Caretta (loggerhead) and Lepidochelys (ridley) were assigned to the tribe Carettini.
 Herbivorous Chelonia warranted their status as a genus, while Natator (flatback) was further removed from the other genera than previously believed.

 The species was originally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Testudo mydas.
 In 1868, Marie Firmin Bocourt named a particular species of sea turtle Chelonia agassizii, in honor of Swiss-American zoologist Louis Agassiz.
 This "species" was referred to as the "black sea turtle".
 Later research determined Bocourt's "black sea turtle" was not genetically distinct from C. mydas, and thus taxonomically not a separate species.
 These two "species" were then united as Chelonia mydas and populations were given subspecies status: C. mydas mydas referred to the originally described population, while C. mydas agassizi referred only to the Pacific population known as the Galápagos green turtle.
 This subdivision was later determined to be invalid and all species members were then designated Chelonia mydas.
 The oft-mentioned name C. agassizi remains an invalid junior synonym of C. mydas.

+Etymology

 The species' common name does not derive from any particular green external coloration of the turtle.
 Its name comes from the greenish color of the turtles' fat, which is only found in a layer between their inner organs and their shell.
 As a species found worldwide, the green turtle has many local names.
 In the Hawaiian language it is called honu, and it is locally known as a symbol of good luck and longevity.